jackjt8/ChunkyGuide/docs/setup/java.md

 ### OpenJDK 8 OpenJFX fix on Ubuntu

+**NOTE** - This script is currently not working.
+If anyone can fix it please let me know or PR the fix.

 Below is a script you can run on Ubuntu to obtain and retain a working OpenJFX. *credit - UNuX#1985 - 11/07/2019*